Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 - sizeof(delegate) is the size of one function pointer, where should it store the closure?
-- The array is larger than the entire delegate class, there is literraly no way of stuffing the information in there >>
+- The array is larger than the entire delegate class, there is literally no way of stuffing the information in there >>
 ---
 ## Convert to functional programming
 <!-- .element: class="fragment" -->